jonmaur/draggin-framework/README.md

 * Navigate to a DRAGGIN_FRAMEWORK/samples/(sample)/ directory
 * run the "processassets(.bat or .sh)" script
 * run the "run(.bat or .sh)" script

+##Recommended Editors
+* [RUBE](https://www.iforce2d.net/rube/) Not free, but truely a really useful box2d editor!
+It's great for editing levels with a lot of physics.